Karankalvium/Follow-Along-Ecommerce/README.md

 	•	Users can provide essential details such as the product name, description, category, price, and stock quantity. ii)	Multiple Image Upload:
 	•	The form supports uploading multiple images for a single product, enabling a comprehensive visual representation.

+## Milestone 10: Project Overview

+1. Product Schema: Defines the structure of product data with validation.
+2. POST Endpoint: Allows for adding products with validation.
+3. Data Integrity: Ensures only valid data is saved.
+4. Future Enhancements: Features like admin access and shop profiles can be added.